Updated: September 18, 2023

-Routine maintenance is an essential factor in upholding the efficiency of your heating system.
+Routine maintenance is essential in upholding your heating system’s efficiency.
 Keeping the snow out of the furnace vent is one of the critical maintenance tasks you can’t afford to ignore.
 The buildup of condensation can wreak havoc on your HVAC system.
 In this article, we’ll explore steps on how you can keep snow from out of your furnace vent.

 Condensation in High Efficiency Furnaces

-To attain up to 90% AFUE fuel efficiency, a modern condensing furnace utilizes two combustion stages.
+A modern condensing furnace utilizes two combustion stages to attain up to 90% AFUE fuel efficiency.
 Unlike conventional heating systems, condensing furnaces have a second heat exchanger.
 When the exhaust gas passes through the element, it absorbs much of the remaining heat.

 Because they can absorb most of the heat from the exhaust, it prevents waste and is much more efficient.
 However, condensing furnaces have one drawback: the discharge of exhaust gases is hardly ever warm.
 The cooler fumes allow faster condensation.
 For that reason, high-efficiency units should have a specialized venting system in place during installation.